tecladocode/rest-apis-flask-python/guides/DigitalOcean Tutorial.md

 ### Choosing an image

 To create a `Droplet`, we must first specify an image, that is, choosing what Operating System you want for the server.
 We recommend to use a Ubuntu LTS (Long Term Support) distribution.
 For more info on Ubuntu life time, please refer to the [official Ubuntu end of life page here](https://www.ubuntu.com/info/release-end-of-life).
-In our example, we'll use `Ubuntu 16.04.* x64`, which is an LTS distribution.
+In our example, we'll use `Ubuntu 20.04 (LTS) x64`, which is an LTS distribution.

 ### Choosing a size